 You know that feeling you get when you see someone truly beautiful?
 Taste something truly transporting?
 Smell something truly delicious?
 When we’re around beauty, it instantly generates feelings of nervousness and awe.
 With beauty comes curiosity as well because it implies something different, something unusual, something unattainable.
 We can’t stop looking or sampling; we can’t really believe our senses.

-I experienced this a feDSC00593w weeks ago in Colombia when I met Ati Zeygundiba, a lovely young Arhuaco woman from the coffee-producing group Asociación Anei (Asoanei) in the Sierra Nevada de Santa Marta.
+I experienced this a few weeks ago in Colombia when I met Ati Zeygundiba, a lovely young Arhuaco woman from the coffee-producing group Asociación Anei (Asoanei) in the Sierra Nevada de Santa Marta.
 Ati emanates an air of reserve and grace.
 She is in her early 20s and a cupper at Asoanei.
 She wants to be the first Arhuaco woman to become a certified Q Grader.

 Four people from the Arhuaco tribe of indigenous people attended Let’s Talk Coffee® Colombia, Sustainable Harvest®’s farmer training event in June.
 They live in the snowy Sierra Nevada Mountains, which brush up against Colombia’s white Caribbean beaches.
 During the event they dressed in traditional costume: The women wore wraparound white linen dresses stitched with bright colors at the neck and sleeves.
 They tied white cotton scarves around their waists.
 Around their necks hung heavy strands of vibrantly colored jewelry.
 Their necklaces are woven painstakingly with tiny beads and can take months to make.
 Some weave thick bands with intricate patterns, while others take the shape of three-dimensional flowers and orchids.